SpiffInc/polyn-cli/lib/polyn/templates/README.md

 6. Call `polyn up`.
 By default this will run in `development` mode, which will start the NATS server, configure it via Terraform, and update the Polyn Event Registry.

+### Running NATS locally

+`polyn up` will use run a Docker container for you if one is not already running.
+Alternatively, you can run `nats-server` yourself locally if you prefer.

+## Naming Conventions

+See the Protocol Documentation for [Naming Conventions](https://github.com/SpiffInc/polyn-protocol/blob/main/NAMING_CONVENTIONS.md)

 ## Streams

 Each stream should have its own configuration file under `./tf` .
 Run `polyn gen:stream <stream_name>` to generate a new configuration file for a stream